 All construction projects are reviewed for air quality compliance, although the vast majority of CE-level projects will not require an air quality technical analysis.
 The project location and description will determine the applicability of the Clean Air Act (CAA) requirements, if the project is exempt from the requirement to determine conformity or what level of analysis is required.
 Additional information on air quality considerations is contained in the appendix of this manual.
-The Environmental Planner reviews the project location and description and coordinates with the ADOT Air Quality Program Manager who is responsible for the CAA documentation of the project including a Note to File in attainment areas and as deemed appropriate and an AQ Checklist in nonattainment and maintenance areas for documenting exempt projects or a conformity finding as appropriate.
+The Environmental Planner reviews the project location and description and coordinates with the ADOT Air Quality Program Manager who is responsible for the Air Quality Clearance Form.